 Gal 4:21-26: Tell me, you who desire to be under the law, do you not hear the law?
 For it is written that Abraham had two sons: the one by a bondwoman, the other by a free woman.
 But he of the bondwoman was born according to the flesh, and he of the free woman through promise, which things are symbolic.
 For these are the two covenants: the one from Mount Sinai which gives birth to bondage, which is Hagar—for this Hagar is Mount Sinai in Arabia, and corresponds to Jerusalem which now is, and is in bondage with her children—but the Jerusalem above is free, which is the mother of us all.

 This in no way disparages God’s Law!
-It simply illustrates a comparison between those who think keeping the law will save them, to Abraham who tried to bring to pass God’s promise for a son through Hagar.
+It simply illustrates a comparison between those who think keeping the law will save them to Abraham who tried to bring to pass God’s promise for a son through Hagar.
 Both are of the flesh, and not of the Spirit.
-Likewise, the majority of the Jews that lived in Jerusalem had rejected true salvation through faith in Yeshua, while seeking an impossible salvation by keeping the Law.
+Likewise, the Jewish leadership living in Jerusalem at that time had rejected true salvation through faith in Yeshua, while seeking their impossible salvation through keeping the Law.

 Gal 5:2-6: Behold, I, Paul, say to you that if you are circumcised, Christ will profit you nothing.
 And I testify again to every man being circumcised, that he is a debtor to do all the Law, whoever are justified by Law, you were severed from Christ; you fell from grace.
 For we through the Spirit eagerly wait for the hope of righteousness out of faith.
 For in Christ Jesus, neither circumcision nor un-circumcision has any strength, but faith working through love.